 Lincoln Park Plaza has a variety of 1- and 2-bedroom, 2-bath floor plans.
-Floor plans are available online.
-Late in February 2014 a 1-bedroom was available for $1,615 and a 2-bedroom for $2,125.
+Floor plans are accessible online.
 Heat, air-conditioning, Internet access and DirecTV are included in the rent.
 Some of the units are set aside as affordable housing.

 The apartments have maple wood-look floors.
 All-electric kitchens have been updated with newer maple cabinets, gas ranges, dishwashers and built-in microwaves.
 A number of the floor plans have kitchens with windows.
 Baths have also been updated.

 There are a number of newly-created 2-bedroom, 2-bath apartments that have expansive living spaces, outdoor terraces, kitchen islands, oversized baths and in-unit washer / dryers.

 Closet space is generally good.
 All of the apartments have a generous amount of natural light from multiple windows.

 Views.
 Higher-floor units have good views.
 Corner units have large windows on two sides for more expansive views.

 Lincoln Park Plaza has recently updated and expanded its amenities.

 The building has a new fitness room and a laundry room.
 Bicycle storage is available.